My name is Alexander Ferring, I'm a 35-year-old German.

 Docker containers

-Nginx Docker components are used as (reverse) proxies, to auto-renew certificates and to host the NodeJS Express environment that prerenders and serves the frontend.
+Nginx Docker components are used as reverse proxies, to auto-renew certificates, and to host the Node.js Express environment that prerenders and serves the front end.

 Performance

-I encourage you to also consider this website's Google lighthouse rating as a benchmark for PWA best-practices.
+I encourage you to also consider this website's Google Lighthouse rating as a benchmark for PWA best practices.
 You may already know the Google Lighthouse Audit tools that have been built into Chrome for a while now.

 Skills at a glance